ashutoshbw/tocbase/docs/doc.md

 In a HTML page the the tocbase stylesheet comes before any other stylesheets.
 This allows one to customize the class from other stylesheets if one wants.

+For setting classnames through config, if you don't specify one, it will always use a default classname starting with the `tocbase` keyword.
+If you don't want to assign a classname you have to explicitly pass `null` or `""`(empty string).

 ## Installing

 ### CDN